HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 CSS is an essential tool in the web developer's toolkit across devices and page types.
 The median desktop and mobile page both called for 8 CSS assets.
 Percentiles were identical except for a nominal variance at the 75th.

 In comparing homepages to inner pages, we saw that homepages consistently called one fewer cascading style sheets until the 90th percentile.
 At the 100th percentile, we saw inner pages deviate with a spike of 4,879 requests compared to 3,346 on inner pages.
 While both are high, inner pages are 46% higher.

-For more information about how CSS was used on the web 2024, please see the [CSS](./css) chapter.

 ### JavaScript